Samuel Jean Pozzi: Political and cultural interests

+He also collected coins and statuettes.
+Pozzi's private collection of ancient Greek coins was one of the most important of his time; a selection of the better pieces was sold at auction in the celebrated Ars Classica - Naville sale of 4 April 1921 in Lucerne, and provenance to his collection is still highly prized by numismatists.

 In 1898 Pozzi was elected senator from Bergerac and represented his district for three years.
 He improved the water supply and sewer drainage of his town and was later involved with the restructuring of the French baccalaureate exams.
 He did not seek re-election in 1902.

 Pozzi witnessed the second trial of Alfred Dreyfus and supported Émile Zola, who wrote J'Accuse...! in support of Dreyfus's innocence.
 In 1908, Zola's ashes were transferred to the Pantheon and both Pozzi and Dreyfus were present.
 When the journalist Gregori shot Dreyfus and wounded him on the arm, Pozzi rushed to his aid.

 Death

 On 13 June 1918, Maurice Machu, a patient from 1915, approached Pozzi in his consulting room.
 Pozzi had operated on him for varicocele of the scrotum, and he believed he had become impotent as a result.
 Machu asked him to operate again.
 When Pozzi refused and advised Machu that he was "suffering from a nervous complaint", Machu shot him three times: "in the arm, the chest and the gut (or, alternatively, in the arm, the stomach and the back)".
 Then Machu shot himself in the head.
 Pozzi ordered himself to be taken to the Astoria Hospital, which had been converted into a military hospital for wounded from WW I, but the emergency laparotomy was unsuccessful.
 He asked to be buried in his military uniform and died shortly afterwards.

 Pozzi was buried in the Protestant cemetery in Bergerac.
 He was survived by his diplomat son Jean Pozzi, poet daughter Catherine Pozzi, and an institutionalized son, Jacques.